marcelodiiorio/advance-scenarios/policies/saml-relying-party/readme.md

 ## 2. Prepare your policy
 ### 2.1 Create the SAML Token Issuer

-Now that you’ve got working set of advanced policies, let’s go ahead and add the capability for your tenant to issue SAML tokens.
+Now let’s go ahead and
+add the capability for your tenant to issue SAML tokens.

 > ***Note**: The [SAML RP Reference document](saml-rp-spec.md) contains more details around each of the XML elements referenced in
 > this section.*

 Open the **TrustFrameworkExtensions.xml** policy from your working directory.
-Locate the section with the &lt;ClaimsProviders&gt; and add the following XMAL snippet.
+Locate the section with the &lt;ClaimsProviders&gt; and add the following XML snippet.

 ```xml
 <ClaimsProvider>